charlottedevs/faq/README.md

 3. In the top right corner of the page click Fork.

 This will give you a fork of the orginial code to edit.

+Here's the link to the documentation on GitHub: https://help.github.com/articles/fork-a-repo/